 Notes

-- A 14-16 pound turkey will take approximately 3-4 days to defrost in the refrigerator.
-A defrosted turkey will last up to 2 days in the refrigerator before cooking.
+- A 14-16 pound turkey will take approximately 3-4 days to defrost in the refrigerator and can stay there for 2 days after.

 - Cooking times will vary depending on the actual size of your Thanksgiving turkey.
-Using an oven proof meat thermometer will make sure your turkey is cooked properly.
+To ensure proper cooking, use an oven-proof thermometer (affiliate link).

 - This recipe will serve approximately 12 - 16 people with leftovers.
 Allow for approximately 1 pound of whole raw turkey per person or 1 ½ pounds per person if you want extra leftovers.

-- Glaze - The maple glaze is made simply of just butter and pure maple syrup.
-This glaze will work for up to a 20-25 pound turkey.
-For smaller turkeys or a turkey breast, the quantities can be cut in half.
+- This recipe will work for up to a 20-25 pound turkey.
+For a turkey breast, cut the brine and glaze quantities in half.

 Comments